jeffcole/loops_with_friends/README.md

 ## Todo

+- Eliminate the loop queueing gap by playing all loops on page load at zero volume, and setting the volume on user message receipt.
 - Add a welcome modal so that a tap can unlock the audio context on mobile.

 ## Attribution